 Questions Objectives Hypothesis Work plan 1.
 Is a management information module identified and analyzed in the project ex-ante design and evaluation? existence of a management 1.
 H1: Management information is a key module for project design and evaluation.
-F1: Review of the existence of an information module on the organization as a methodology for the project preparation and evaluation F2: Review of the existence of management models as information requirements as part of the project file 2.
+F2: Review of the existence of management models as information requirements as part of the project file 2.
 Is there a theoretical and practical application of a MS project?
 2. Examine the practical application of a theoretical management model 2.
 H2: The development of a MS represents a guide for F3: Review of the (practical) application of a (theoretical) MS in "model" projects from a sample of projects. project implementation. variables established for the project indicators for the project management 3.
-H3: The design of indicators facilitates project management planning and control . "standard" indicators for the project 4.
-Does the existence of a standard management model facilitate effective performance of the project's operational unit? operational performance of projects (sample) according to a (practical) application of a (theoretical) MS in
+H3: The design of indicators facilitates project management planning and control. "standard" indicators for the project 4.
+Does the existence of a standard management model facilitate effective performance of the project's operational unit? operational performance of projects (sample) according to a contributes to the good performance of the ex (practical) application of a (theoretical) MS in